getify/You-Dont-Know-JS/types-grammar/ch4.md

 Does a dynamically-typed system automatically mean you're programming with less type-awareness?
 Many would argue that, but I disagree.

 I do not at all think that declaring static types (annotations, as in TypeScript) is the only way to accomplish effective type-awareness.
-Clearly, though, proponents of static-typing believe that's is the *best* way.
+Clearly, though, proponents of static-typing believe that is the *best* way.

 Let me illustrate type-awareness without TypeScript's static typing.
 Consider this variable declaration: